Georgia Tech: Funding

 The Georgia Institute of Technology is a public institution that receives funds from the State of Georgia, tuition, fees, research grants, and alumni contributions.
-In 2014, the institute's revenue amounted to about $1.422 billion.
-Fifteen percent came from state appropriations and grants while 20% originated from tuition and fees.
-Grants and contracts accounted for 55% of all revenue.
-Expenditures were about $1.36 billion.
-Forty-eight percent went to research and 19% went to instruction.
+In 2025, the Institute reported a total revenue amounting to about $2.997 billion, of which 77% came from the Institute's own operations and 18.6% from state appropriations.
+Reported expenditures amounted to about $2.89 billion, of which 51% was spent on research and 15.8% on instruction.
+Total assets were reported to amount to about $3.644 billion.
 The Georgia Tech Foundation runs the university's endowment and was incorporated in 1932.
 It includes several wholly owned subsidiaries that own land on campus or in Midtown and lease the land back to the Georgia Board of Regents and other companies and organizations.
-Assets totaled $1.882 billion and liabilities totaled $0.478 billion in 2014.
 As of 2007, Georgia Tech had the most generous alumni donor base, percentage wise, of any public university ranked in the top 50.
 In 2015, the university received a $30 million grant from Atlanta philanthropist Diana Blank to build the "most environmentally-sound building ever constructed in the Southeast."
+In 2025, Georgia Tech received the single largest donation in its history.
+Alumnus John W. Durstine bequeathed the university’s George W. Woodruff School of Mechanical Engineering $100 million, which is being used to expand facilities, programs, and research and fund faculty endowments.

 Academics

 Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes Georgia Institute of Technology as "most selective."
-For the Class of 2029 (enrolled fall 2025), Georgia Tech received 66,895 applications from first-time, first-year students, and accepted 8,640 (12.74%).
+For the Class of 2029 (enrolled fall 2025), Georgia Tech received 66,895 applications from first-time, first-year students and accepted 8,640 (12.74%).
 In the 2028 cycle, of those accepted, nearly 4,000 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 45.8%.
-Of the 77% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1440.
-Of the 35% of enrolled freshmen in 2023 who submitted ACT scores; the middle 50 percent Composite score was between 32 Georgia Tech's freshman retention rate is 98%, with 92% going on to graduate within six years.
-In the 2020–2021 academic year, 95 freshman students were National Merit Scholars which was the highest in Georgia.
-The institute is need-blind for domestic applicants.
+Of the 77% of the incoming first-year class who submitted SAT scores, the middle 50% composite scores were 1440.
+Of the 35% of enrolled first-year students in 2023 who submitted ACT scores, the middle 50% composite score was between 31 and 35 Georgia Tech's freshman retention rate is 98%, with 92% going on to graduate within six years.
+In the 2020–2021 academic year, 95 first-year students were National Merit Scholars which was the highest in Georgia.

 In 2017, Georgia Tech announced valedictorians and salutatorians from Georgia's accredited public and private high schools with 50 or more graduates will be the only students offered automatic undergraduate admission via its Georgia Tech Scholars Program.